uwegeercken/datagenerator2/README.md

 The tool requires a yaml file which contains configuration details for the tool itself, including attributes for the export of the generated data to files.
 A second yaml file defines how the data is generated in terms of fields, field weight and other attributes.
-Some of the configuration attributes may also be passed as arguments when running the datagenerator tool.
+Some of the configuration attributes may also be passed as arguments when startingn the datagenerator tool.
 In this case these will override the same attributes from the configuration files.

 Samples, wordlists (category files) and details for the configuration can be found in the samples folder in this repository.